|

 The short version

-Your agent does two things that matter for attribution:
+Your agent does three things that matter for attribution:

 1. Retrieves content - fetches a URL to read it

-2. Cites content - uses that content in a response to the user
+3. Cites content - explicitly references it in the response to the user

 Setup